feilipu/yaz180/construction_notes.md

 <a href="https://github.com/feilipu/yaz180/raw/master/docs/YAZ180v21%20_APUerrata.png" target="_blank"><img src="https://github.com/feilipu/yaz180/raw/master/docs/YAZ180v21%20_APUerrata.png" width="400"/></a>

+Note that the monostable latch for the Single Step function needs to have input B held high.
+The B input (Pin 5) should be tied to VCC.

-These two images show a Version 2.1 PCB with both APU modifications, and ESP-01S modification.
+These four images show a Version 2.1 PCB with both APU and Single Step modifications, and ESP-01S modification.
 The Flash address modification has not been made, and would only be visible on the back side.

 <div>
 <table style="border: 2px solid #cccccc;">